11 Things You Can Purge From Your Closet Right Now (and Not Miss)

-Ready to do a wardrobe purge?
-Start with the items on this list and you’ll be feeling like a clutter-free, organized adult in no time.
+Ready for a wardrobe purge?
+Start with the items on this list and you’ll be feeling clutter-free and organized in no time.

-Buying copycat fashion at a fraction of the price of the original designer piece is certainly tempting, but it comes with a host of sociological concerns, not least of which is the conditions workers making those fake goods are subjected to.
-Clean your closet and your conscience by getting rid of anything in this category.
+Buying copycat fashion at a fraction of the price of the original designer piece is certainly tempting, but it comes with a host of sociological concerns, not least of which is the conditions workers making those fake goods endure.
+Clean your closet and your conscience by getting rid of anything in this category, and decide against buying knock-offs in the future.

 Cheap Halloween Costumes